 It’s not compulsory to take legal advice in order to get a separation agreement, but it is recommended, as you are signing a document which will likely have a big impact on your finances and living situation for the foreseeable future.

-It is therefore wise to consult with a solicitor and see if they have any input.
-They can advise you as to whether there are any reasons to not go ahead, and may provide crucial help if, for example, there is a significant gap in the wealth between you and your partner.
+An advisor can suggest whether there are any reasons to not go ahead, and may provide crucial help if, for example, there is a significant gap in the wealth between you and your partner.

-Even if you and your partner are both agreed as to the terms of the agreement, you should still consult a solicitor to draw up the document.
-Bear in mind that you cannot use the same solicitor as your partner.
+Even if you and your partner are both agreed as to the terms of the agreement, you should still seek professional advice to ensure the document is legally enforceable.

 Finally…